 Video has become a popular channel for online entrepreneurs.
-With more and more online creators utilizing this medium, it was time for me to dive into video hosting and streaming from a website marketing perspective.
+With more and more online creators utilizing this medium, it was time for me to dive into video hosting and stream from a website marketing perspective.
 I am particularly interested in solutions for streaming content in your own websites where you own your content and your audience.

-What Is Cloudflare Stream?
+What is Cloudflare Stream?

 Launched back in 2017, Stream utilized Cloudflare’s massive network infrastructure to bring to the market a super-fast streaming solution.
 It’s marketed as a streaming infrastructure solution (PaaS) for business clients and developers rather than a video streaming service like YouTube or Vimeo.
-As a developer you can use Cloudflare Stream’s API to interface and build solutions on top of the platform, but also as a website owner you can use the Cloudflare dashboard (and there’s even a Wordpress plugin) to upload your videos and then embed them to your website.
+As a developer, you can use Cloudflare Stream’s API to interface and build solutions on top of the platform.
+Still, also, as a website owner, you can use the Cloudflare dashboard (and there’s even a WordPress plugin) to upload your videos and then embed them to your website.
 In other words, Cloudflare Stream combines a video hosting platform with an on demand video platform.

-How Is Cloudflare Stream Better Than Youtube, Vimeo or Wistia?
+How is Cloudflare Stream better than YouTube, Vimeo or Wistia?

-Cloudflare Stream: Hosting, Streaming & Pricing
+Cloudflare Stream: Hosting, streaming & pricing

-*Videos that are automatically encoded to different sizes/ quality levels don’t count as extra minutes of stored video, and you aren’t billed for it.
+Videos automatically encoded to different sizes/ quality levels don’t count as extra minutes of stored video, and you aren’t billed for it.
 You only pay for the duration of the original video file uploads.

 Cloudflare Stream vs YouTube, Vimeo and Wistia